 Visit our partners‘ websites to find out how you can get involved in local efforts.

 Tweet!
 Tweet!
-Encourage your peeps to pledge to keep their cat from roaming unsupervised.
+Encourage your peeps to pledge to join the movement to help make Canada a safer place for cats and birds!
 It’s better for cats, better for birds, and better for people.

-Share the pledge and encourage your community to keep their cat safe, save bird lives, and build healthy communities!
+Share our page on Facebook and encourage your community to keep their cat safe, save bird lives, and build healthy communities!